earaujoassis/computer-science/post-graduate-works/README.md

 # Computer Science

-> Computer Science projects developed during the graduate degree (Master of Science degree) in Computer Science at Universidade Federal do ABC
+> Projects developed while studying at the MBA in Artificial Intelligence & Machine Learning at FIAP

 ## License